 You can keep this really intimate with just your immediate family, bridal party and their partners, or go all out with a larger guest list.
 If you’re planning an elopement or destination wedding, an engagement party is a great way to include everyone you wish you could invite.

 This can be as casual as a text, Facebook event or phone call, or as formal as a written invitation.

 Getting in touch with everyone four to six weeks before the event is ideal.

-Where should we hold it?
+Where should we host it?